Here are some basic steps to get your Berkeley career off to a great start.

 This is the second step in your Golden Bear Experience.
 Learn about the online module on our Golden Bear Prep web page; log into CalCentral to access the module.

-Think About It, an interactive online education platform, is a part of Berkeley’s violence prevention program.
-This module will help you understand university policies and campus resources, and learn ways in which you can be an active bystander and community leader in preventing harassment and violence in our community.
-Note: Students who do not complete Think About It will not be able to enroll in their second semester of courses.
+EverFi is an interactive online education platform that will provide training on three topics: sexual violence prevention, alcohol and other drugs, and equity, diversity and inclusion.
+The modules will help you understand related University policies, campus resources, and ways in which you can be an active bystander and community leader in preventing harassment and violence in our community.
+Note: Students who do not complete EverFi will not be able to enroll in their second semester of courses.